mmwillingham/acm/acm-dr/README.md

 oc get -n open-cluster-management-backup -o name $(oc get backup -n open-cluster-management-backup -o name | grep acm-resources-schedule | tail -1) -ojson | jq -r .status.phase oc get -n open-cluster-management-backup -o name $(oc get backup -n open-cluster-management-backup -o name | grep acm-validation-policy-schedule | tail -1) -ojson | jq -r .status.phase

-# To wait for all to complete - will check the latest of each type of backup
+# To wait for all to complete - this will check the latest of each type of backup
 . ./acm-dr/is_backup_complete.sh
 # It will progress from null > InProgress > Complete
 ```